DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 #### Scale-Aware Governance (Applying the Right Protocol at the Right Layer)

-At Flotilla scale, the Family Protocol (relational, consensus, repair-first) is primary.
-At Hub and Federation scale, transparent Engine mechanisms (clear roles, formal rules, explicit metrics, auditability) are necessary to manage complexity and prevent free‑rider dynamics.
+At Flotilla scale, the Kin Protocol (relational, consensus, repair-first) is primary.
+At Hub and Federation scale, transparent Machine mechanisms (clear roles, formal rules, explicit metrics, auditability) are necessary to manage complexity and prevent free‑rider dynamics.
 Governance adapts to scale; humanity stays in the loop at moments of justice and meaning.